 Decriminalization and expungement

-One of the most important components of cannabis legalization is the opportunity to repair the long-lasting impacts of the failed War on Drugs, and all levels of government should play a direct role in repairing the harm done through decriminalization and retroactive relief measures, including automatic record clearance and resentencing.
+One of the most important components of cannabis legalization is the opportunity to repair the long-lasting impacts of the failed War on Drugs.
+All levels of government should play a direct role in repairing the harms of cannabis criminalization through decriminalization and retroactive relief measures, including automatic record clearance and resentencing.

 - Expungement of cannabis-related criminal records should stand at the center of any medical or adult-use cannabis law.

 - To reduce barriers for expunging records, lawmakers should implement automatic expungement by establishing procedures for identifying and clearing all eligible cannabis-related convictions.